- Teaches students:

 I have a passion for a wide variety of styles of music.
 For several years, I played piano professionally for weddings, shows, and musicals.
 I have led worship for many churches in Michigan and Connecticut.
 During my time at Yale, I was president of an organization called Yale Musical Cure, in which I played piano at hospitals, hospices, and benefit concerts.
 At Yale, I also gained teaching experience, and have loved teaching students ever since.

 My teaching style varies from student to student.
-Music is a wonderfully diverse subject and every student has his own aspirations.
-I will do my best to cater each lesson to the student's goals and interests.
-Whether that is classical, rock, jazz, folk, country, pop or anything in between.
+Music is a wonderfully diverse subject and every student has her or his own aspirations.
+I will do my best to cater each lesson to the student's goals and interests, whether that is classical, rock, jazz, folk, country, pop or anything in between.

 Lessons will vary significantly from student to student.
 Not only does every student have different goals in mind, they all learn differently as well.
 I do my best to customize my lessons for each student's goals and needs.
 A typical piano lesson may involve music-reading, chord studies, technical work, scale practice, theory, and of course learning songs!